 I’ll let you into a secret:

-You don't need to be a techie to make fintech compelling.
+You don't need to be a techie to write about fintech.

 Engaging copy doesn’t just happen.
-It’s the result of hours, days and sometimes weeks and months of research.
-And this is true of any form of content, from catchy slogans to ground-breaking thought leadership.
+It’s the result of hours, days and sometimes weeks or months of research and close collaboration between you and your writer.
+And this is true of any form of content.
+From catchy slogans to ground-breaking thought leadership.

 So, how do you get the results you need?